-A few insiders believe that such humiliation of leaders of developing nations is partly responsible for making them take the loans as personal property when successful procured.
+A few insiders believe that such humiliation of leaders of developing nations is partly responsible for making them take the loans as personal property when successfully procured.
 The thinking is “I humiliated myself terribly to secure a loan for a nation that would not be grateful anyway, as I had to do that to get the loan it has to be disbursed on my very own terms”.
 Foreign aid is not transparent and we never know much about what presidents have to do to get it.
 Even the conditionalities attached to aid are often secret and only public relations “adjusted” forms of it are presented to the public.

 The cycle of debt that is fuelled by begging bowl politics can be summarised as, (A) leaders of nations waste and plunder national incomes because aid money is readily available to bail them out; (B) this creates incentives for leaders to divert national income and aid money away from activities that will create real economic and social growth, and better living standards for citizens to Swiss accounts and offshore tax havens; (C) the citizens are constrained to the point of helplessness and hopelessness which secures the power of the leaders at (A).
-Foreign aid supports this cycle robustly, thus depressing social rights (the freedom of access to social amenities), political rights (the freedom to participate in politics without fear or favour) and economic rights (the freedom to produce and consume economic goods and services) of the people.
-Anything that comprehensively depresses freedom cannot be good for Nigeria or any other nation.
+Foreign aid supports this cycle robustly, thus depressing social rights (the freedom of access to social amenities), political rights (the freedom to participate in all political activities without fear or favour) and economic rights (the freedom to produce and consume economic goods and services) of the people.
+Anything that comprehensively depresses freedom cannot be good for Nigeria or any other nation, ask George Ayittey.

 Do not forget the ‘Babangida Boogie‘ — one step forward, three steps back, a sidekick and a flip to land on a fat Swiss bank account.
 What will Buhari’s steps be?